kishuni/speedfuns/undertale/pacifist.md

 Wait for the music to kick in (rainbow effects), then `Hope` every time.
 Don't die and stuff.

 ### Asriel Dreemurr Kai Ni
 `Struggle` for 4 turns.
 If you got hit by a diamond in the previous phase, you will start at 1/20 HP.
 If so, kill yourself on turn 1, survive turns 2 and 3, then kill yourself on turn 4.
 If you do NOT get hit by the diamond, pray that you don't die at all.
+Remember - dying the first time loses 10 seconds, but if you would probably die anyways, save yourself the time and kill yourself at the start of the attack.

 `SAVE` your friends!